iterorganization/Waveform-Editor/docs/source/gui.rst

   in Inverse Mode, the sliders will be updated to show the calculated currents.
 * In **Direct Mode**, the sliders for all coils are enabled.
 You must use these sliders to provide the input current for every coil.

 You can save the coil currents to waveforms at a chosen export time.
-This allows for a convenient construction of a waveform by iteratively executing the following steps:
+The coil current values will be stored in a :ref:`piecewise-linear-tendency` at the end of the corresponding waveforms (``pf_active/coil()/current/data``).
+This allows for a convenient construction of a waveform by iteratively executing the following:

 #.
 Configure the plasma parameters and shape.
 #.
 Execute NICE to calculate the set of coil currents.
 #.
-Set an export time value, and append the calculated values to the respective waveforms.
+Set an export time value, and append the calculated values to their respective waveforms.